thomaskimura/Inked/README.md

-Here are some templates that have been built for use with [mailchimp](http://mailchimp.com/) and other email services.
+HTML email templates for anything.

 View a live version of this template [here](http://thomaskimura.github.io/Inked/).